Hisashi Yamada

 Hisashi Yamada (山田 久志, Yamada Hisashi) is a retired Japanese professional baseball submarine pitcher.
 He played with the Hankyu Braves in Nippon Professional Baseball from 1969 to 1988.

-Yamada won the Pacific League MVP for three years in a row (1976–1978), sharing a record with Ichiro Suzuki (1994–1996) for the most consecutive awards won.
-In addition, Yamade won the Japan Series MVP in 1977.
+Yamada won the Pacific League MVP for three consecutive seasons (1976–1978), sharing a record with Ichiro Suzuki (1994–1996) for the most consecutive awards won.
+In addition, Yamada won the Japan Series MVP in 1977.
 He won 20 or more games four times in his career, including notching 26 victories in 1976.
 Yamada twice won the Pacific League earned run average championship, with marks of 2.37 in 1971 and 2.28 in 1977.